jklein07/prediction-market-efficiency/README.md

 maker with a fee advantage, or a forecaster with a better model, could profit in a market this document calls efficient, and nothing here contradicts them.
 The costs matter as much as the statistics.
-Kalshi's taker fee plus typical quoted spreads set a hurdle of roughly three to six cents per contract, so a market can be "miscalibrated" by two cents forever without that being money.
-Every expected-value figure here is net of those costs at a stated order size, a discipline that changes several conclusions raw calibration numbers would get wrong.
+Kalshi's taker fee peaks at 1.75 cents per contract and falls toward the extremes, and the median quoted spread in my corpus is 1 to 2 cents in most categories, which puts the typical hurdle around two to three cents and considerably higher in the thin ones.
+Every expected-value figure here is net of the actual spread on each observation rather than an assumed one, at a stated order size.

 A knowledgeable skeptic's strongest objection deserves answering here rather than in a footnote. *One month of quiet-season data on one venue, analyzed